Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 A no-lift policy would state that all manual handling tasks are to be avoided where ever possible.
 No-lift policies successfully reduce the risk only if the organization has the infrastructure in place (e.g., technical solutions, lifts, equipment) to support the initiative.
 Training is also necessary for caregivers to recognize the risk in activities, and how to follow appropriate steps to move or transfer a patient safely.

-No Unsafe Lift Workbook, Work Safe Alberta
+No Unsafe Lift Workbook, Alberta Government

 Patient Handling for Healthcare Workers, Occupational Health Clinic for Ontario Workers Inc.